muehlenb/TemPCC/Readme.md

-**Note:** This repository is currently a work in progress, as the TemPCC component still needs to be extracted from a larger application into a smaller, standalone project.
-This process — including refactoring and code documentation — will be completed by April 20th, 2025 (delayed due conflicting deadlines).
-Currently, for transparency purposes only, the TemPCC related classes can be found in `/unrefactored_classes/`

 # TemPCC: Completing Temporal Occlusions in Large Dynamic Point Clouds Captured by Multiple RGB-D Cameras

 #### Paper (soon) | Video (soon) | Slides (soon) | Supplementary (soon)

 C++ implementation of our technique for temporally completing dynamic point clouds of multiple RGB-D cameras, using LibTorch and CUDA.
-We provide a GUI application which can train and evaluate our TinyFlowNet(TFN) and visualize the results on both synthetic and real-world scenes.
+We provide a GUI application which can train our TinyFlowNet(TFN) and visualize the results on both synthetic and real-world scenes.

 [Andre Mühlenbrock¹](https://orcid.org/0000-0002-7836-3341), [Rene Weller¹](https://orcid.org/0009-0002-2544-4153), [Gabriel Zachmann¹](https://orcid.org/0000-0001-8155-1127)\
 ¹Computer Graphics and Virtual Reality Research Lab ([CGVR](https://cgvr.cs.uni-bremen.de/)), University of Bremen